What does ASTUTE 2020 do?

 How can ASTUTE 2020 work with companies?

 Proposals for collaborative RD&I or knowledge transfer projects will be developed by the industrial partner and a dedicated ASTUTE 2020 technical manager and require approval by an industrial-academic committee before a project can proceed.
+Find out more about the process here.

 Who can work with ASTUTE 2020?